mbrukman/a-conceptual-overview-of-asyncio/readme.md

 ### Futures (asyncio.futures.Future)

+A future is an object meant to represent a computation or process's status and it's result (if any), hence the term future i.e. still to come or not yet happened.

+A future has a few important attributes.
+One is its' state which can be either 'pending', 'cancelled' or 'done'.
+Another is its' result which is set when the state transitions to 'done' and can be any Python object.
+To be clear, a Future does not represent the actual computation to be done, like a coroutine does, instead it represents the status of that computation, kind of like a status-light (red, yellow or green) or indicator.

 Here's a bit of a contrived example.
 The computation in this case is computing a factorial.
 The future object can let us know when the computation is done and what the result of the computation was.
 Of course, this isn't a very practical use-case, but perhaps you can imagine how such a Future object could be useful when it comes to file or network I/O. Reading a huge file from disk into memory may take a while and not need cpu resources, which we could devote to running another part of our program rather than merely idling.